temporalio/documentation/docs/java-helloworld.md

     // Define the name of the Task Queue that the Worker will listen to final String TASK_QUEUE = "java-hello-world-task-queue";
-    // Create a Worker that listens on a Task Queue
+    // Create a Worker that listens on a Task Queue Worker worker = factory.newWorker(TASK_QUEUE);
-    // This Worker hosts both Workflow and Activity implementations Worker worker = factory.newWorker(TASK_QUEUE);
+    // This Worker hosts both Workflow and Activity implementations
+    // Register the Workflow with the Worker
     // Workflows are stateful.
-So you need a type to create instances. worker.registerWorkflowImplementationTypes(HelloWorldWorkflow.class);
+So you need a type to create instances. worker.registerWorkflowImplementationTypes(HelloWorldWorkflowImpl.class);
+    // Register the Activity with the Worker
-    // Activities are stateless and thread safe.
-So a shared instance is used. worker.registerActivitiesImplementations(new HelloWorldActivity());
+    // Activities are stateless and thread safe, so a shared instance is used. worker.registerActivitiesImplementations(new HelloWorldActivityImpl());
-    // Start listening to the workflow and activity task queues. factory.start();
+    // Start listening to the Task Queue. factory.start();
   }
 }